DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-enhancing-classroom-practice-grouping-and-tailoring/spring-week-2-mentor-materials.md

 Suggested dialogue for mentors:

-Welcome to module 9 called ‘Enhancing your classroom practice’.
+Welcome to module 9 called 'Enhancing your classroom practice'.
 As you know, this module builds on your learning from Year 1, focusing on pupil grouping and tailoring.
-In Year 1, you looked at what it means to be an ‘effective teacher’.
+In Year 1, you looked at what it means to be an 'effective teacher'.

 Some questions for discussion:

-- You’ve had a whole year since you learned about what it means to be an effective teacher in module 3.
+- You've had a whole year since you learned about what it means to be an effective teacher in module 3.
 We looked at things such as modelling, scaffolding, effective expositions, breaking materials down into steps and practice.
 How do you think you have developed in these areas in the last year?
-- Being an effective teacher means being able to influence pupils’ beliefs about learning as well as their grade/outcomes.
+- Being an effective teacher means being able to influence pupils' beliefs about learning as well as their grade/outcomes.
 Have you got any examples where you think that has happened?
 - What areas do you feel you still need to work on?